sesam-io/ais-integration/README.rst

 The K-D tree (or KD-tree) is a binary spatial division data structure that partitions all input points into sets using n-dimensional planes (i.e. lines in my case where we only have 2d coordinates) and organise these into a tree.
-This makes it very easy and efficient to query for things such as neighboring points; any point is either on one one or the other side of a given plane (line), giving us in essence a binary search pattern.
+This makes it very easy and efficient to query for things such as neighboring points; any point is either on one or the other side of a given plane (line), giving us in essence a binary search pattern.

 However, while the basic algorithm is fairly straightforward to implement, there is quite a bit of corner cases and